JamesGotsell/photo-react-exercise/README.md

 -  display qoutes list
 - displaly quote item
 - create two new pages that routes from qouteItem
-- create a sticky nav - refer to nav drawer example
+- create a sticky nav - refer to nav drawer example  --- done
 - do all routing for the project